Codworth/esp-host/README.md

     sudo esptool.py --port /dev/ttyUSB0 write_flash 0x00000 0x400000 ./esphost.bin

-    after flashing completes, connect to "PS4-WIFI" using "easy setting"  then launch as normal.
+    after flashing completes, connect to "PS4-WIFI" using "easy setting"  then launch payload as normal.

     *windows users must use the appropraite com port when flashing with esptool.py*